 The BMC Global and Local Health Equity (GLHE) Fellowship aims to prepare leaders in academic emergency medicine, by providing them with mentorship and training in research, advocacy, and education.
 Fellows who successfully complete the curriculum will have the skills to successfully continue a career in global emergency medicine and health equity.

-We will be recruiting in 2020 for fellows to start in July 2021.
+We are now recruiting for fellows to start in July 2023.

 1. Scholarship in Global and/or Local Health Equity: Prior to starting, Fellows will meet with the Fellowship Director and come up with an individualized mentorship plan.
 Fellows will be expected to conduct research or curriculum design/implementation in a field within the realm of global emergency medicine and health equity either domestically or globally.
 Fellows are required to complete at least one project of publishable quality during the fellowship.
 Fellows may design a project of their own and receive mentorship from our faculty, or they may join on an ongoing faculty project that interests them, and see the project to fruition.
 This includes determining the methodology and appropriate outcome measurement, writing the IRB application, initiating the data collection, analyzing the data, and writing the results for publication.

 a.
 BMC has a wealth of resources in the field of health equity: